Greece › Books about Greece

 Any true bibliophile visiting Greece should make a point of visiting Atlantis Books in Oia, Santorini.
 An independent bookshop sunk into an enchanting painted cave, Atlantis Books is lined floor to ceiling with books in English, French, German, Italian, and Spanish.
 Since its opening in 2004, this tiny gem has earned a spot on just about everyone’s “Best Bookstores in the World” lists, all the time remaining true to its friendly, helpful, and utterly adorable vibe.

-The 13 Best Books about Greece
+The Best Books on Greece

 1. Greece: Biography of a Modern Nation – Roderick Beaton